2021 Limited Late Model Rules

 The distributor must be the same type that comes on a 602 crate engine.

 G. Retard or ignition delay devices are not be permitted.

-20F- 6.2 STARTER – Stock type starter only.
+20F- 6.2 STARTER – Stock OEM type (full size or mini-starter) only.
 Must be in stock position and operate at all times.

-20F- 6.5 BATTERY – The battery must be located in an enclosed battery box, complete with a cover behind the front spindle but no further back than to have the front surface of the battery flush with the firewall or in front of the rear axle housing behind the rear firewall.
+20F- 6.5 BATTERY – The battery must be located in an enclosed battery box, complete with a cover.
+It may be installed under the hood area behind the front spindles, in the front firewall, or in front of the rear axle housing behind the rear firewall.
 The battery must be completely closed / sealed off on the driver side of the firewall.
-The battery box must be mounted inside the outside edge of the frame rails and must not extend below the bottom of the frame rail.
-Any battery that would be installed during the race must be installed in the battery box.
+The battery box must be mounted between the frame rails and must not extend below the bottom of the frame rail.
+Any battery change that happens during competition must be installed in the battery box.
 One (1) 12-volt Gel or Glass Mat type battery with a minimum weight of 17lbs. is mandatory.

 20F- 6.7 ACCESSORIES – No onboard computers, automated electronics, recording devices or digital readout gauges of any kind are permitted.